 Later, in 2012, she joined the University of Chicago Booth School of Business marketing department as a marketing writer/editor and was later promoted to the lead of the marketing communications content team.
 In her roles, she worked on a variety of projects including annual reports, email campaigns, brochures, online profiles, ads, websites, and more.

 In 2014, she accepted a position as managing editor at the University of Wisconsin-Madison Wisconsin School of Business.
 As a member of the Integrated Marketing Communications team, she managed editorial production of Update magazine, the business school’s alumni magazine; supervised the writing and editing of the School’s newsroom content; planned and oversaw social media activity for the School’s main platforms; and managed other editorial projects.

-Currently, she serves as Twin Cities Public Television’s Rewire Director, leading the relaunch of TPT’s digital publishing platform aimed at serving and engaging young people getting started in their adult lives.
-As Rewire Director, she is responsible for developing and maintaining editorial voice; delivering compelling, actionable content to a demographic; tracking budgets and developing funding partnerships; and growing the Rewire audience to cultivate the next generation of public media consumers, creators and supporters.
+In 2016, she joined Twin Cities PBS as Rewire Director, leading the relaunch of TPT’s digital publishing platform aimed at serving and engaging young people getting started in their adult lives.
+As Rewire Director, she developed and maintained the editorial voice; delivered compelling, actionable content to a demographic; tracked budgets and developed funding partnerships; and grew the Rewire audience to cultivate the next generation of public media consumers, creators, and supporters.

-Marguerite lives in Saint Paul, Minnesota, with her husband Joshua, son John, and their notorious pug, Monty.
+Marguerite lives in Minneapolis, Minnesota, with her son John, their superdog, Stella.